otrack/cloud-computing-infrastructures/warmup/README.md

 Google has provided us with a Google Cloud Platform (GCP) Education Grant.
 Each student has a coupon to use the GCP platform for this course.
 To retrieve a coupon, follow the link provided in commentary of slide 5 in this course syllabus.
+Notice that credits are limited per coupon.
+Use the online [calculator](https://cloud.google.com/products/calculator/#tab=container) to approximate the resources at your disposal for the course.

 Deploying a k8s cluster in GCP can be done either manually via the [console](https://console.cloud.google.com), or programmatically.
 Below, the later is explained using the Google Cloud SDK and in particular the `gcloud` program.